coap-security/coap-ace-poc-overview/README.md

   (See [Client-AS communication] for further discussion).
 * Optionally, a pool of recently issued tokens to facilitate more efficient token re-validation or upgrades.

+  That pool is not depicted in the figure.

 ### Mobile application